South Africa's information regulator says WhatsApp cannot share users' contact information

 “Our legislation is very similar to that of the EU.
 It was based on that model deliberately, as it provides a significantly better model for the protection of personal information than that in other jurisdictions,” Chairperson of the IR Pansy Tlakula said.

-“We do not understand why Facebook has adopted this differentiation between Europe and Africa.”
+“We do not understand why Facebook has adopted this differentiation between Europe and Africa,” she said.

-Facebook South Africa was not immediately available for comment, while questions sent to Facebook were not immediately answered.

 The changes to WhatsApp’s privacy policy have come under scrutiny globally, with Turkey’s competition board launching an investigation and a legal challenge filed in India.